operator-framework/olm-docs/content/en/docs/Overview/_index.md

 Operators must claim ownership of their APIs.
 OLM will prevent conflicting Operators owning the same APIs being installed, ensuring cluster stability.

 ### Declarative UI controls
 Operators can behave like managed service providers.
 Their user interface on the command line are APIs.
 For graphical consoles OLM annotates those APIs with descriptors that drive the creation of rich interfaces and forms for users to interact with the Operator in a natural, cloud-like way.

-## Why do I want it?

-Help your user know if your project will help them.
-Useful information can include:

-* **What is it good for?**: What types of problems does your project solve?
+## What is it good for?

+What types of problems does your project solve?
 What are the benefits of using it?

-* **What is it not good for?**: For example, point out situations that might intuitively seem suited for your project, but aren't for some reason.
+## What is it not good for?

+For example, point out situations that might intuitively seem suited for your project, but aren't for some reason.
 Also mention known limitations, scaling issues, or anything else that might let your users know if the project is not for them.

-* **What is it *not yet* good for?**: Highlight any useful features that are coming soon.
+## What is it *not yet* good for?

+Highlight any useful features that are coming soon.

 ## Where should I go next?

 Give your users next steps from the Overview.
 For example:

-* [Getting Started](/Installation/): Get started with $project
+* [Getting Started](/docs/getting-started/): Get started with $project
-* [Examples](/examples/): Check out some example code!
+* [Examples](/docs/examples/): Check out some example code!